nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 apt-get update && apt-get upgrade
 ```

-* Start the services:
+* Start the Security Server services:

 ```bash
 supervisorctl start all
 ```

-Note: It is possible that a major version update will require extra changes, for doing that check the specific documentation for the version update.
+Note: It is possible that a major version update will require extra changes.
+Before updating the Security Server Sidecar, please check the specific version release notes for the version update.

 ## 7 Monitoring

-Monitoring will be available if we use the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.
+Monitoring module is available for the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.
+More information can be found on [Security Server Sidecar images](#22-x-road-security-server-sidecar-images) section.

 ### 7.1 Environmental monitoring

 Environmental monitoring for the Security Server Sidecar provider can be used to obtain information about the platform it's running on.
-For example to get the system metrics:
+For example, to get the system metrics we can follow the steps below:

 * Create a file called **system_metrics.xml** (**reference data: 2.2;2.3;2.4**):